aayushi221/Banking/README.md

 This website simply enables you to see users saved in the database and transfer money from their account to others' using HTML forms.

-### How does it do?
+### Workflow?

-It uses php to connect to the datbase and store information there.
+It uses php to connect to the database and store information there.
 When needed it take information from the database and present it.

 ### See it here